 In early February 2018, Bespoke Unit was fortunate to be invited by Bovet for a guided tour of their facilities.

-Founder Paul Anthony with Trevor Guilday and Charles-Philippe Bowles travelled to the Val-de-Travers, Switzerland exclusively to see the Dimier 1738 Manufacture & historical Château de Môtiers.
+Founder Paul Anthony with Trevor Guilday and Charles-Philippe travelled to the Val-de-Travers, Switzerland exclusively to see the Dimier 1738 Manufacture & historical Château de Môtiers.

 On a frosty February morning, we were picked up from our Geneva apartment to be driven along the snow-laden Swiss landscapes.

 Within a few hours, we had arrived at an understated building in a small village called Tramelan.
 Here, we were greeted by Christophe Persoz, Bovet’s project manager, who personally tour us around the facilities

 Our first port of call was the Dimier 1738 Manufacture purchased by Bovet’s Pascal Raffy in 2006.
 Christophe explained that Raffy envisioned an entirely in-house production process.

 In order to realise this, he obtained both the Dimier manufacture as well as the Môtiers château and a dial facility.